Library Rules 2023/24

 3.4 Library notices will only be sent by email, normally to UEA email addresses (or personal email addresses for external members).
 Non-receipt of notices, for whatever reason, cannot be accepted as a reason for late return, otherwise other users are potentially disadvantaged.
 Users are therefore advised to check their Library account and emails regularly.

 3.5 Users are responsible for all transactions on their Library account and are advised to ensure they close their Library record at the end of any transactions undertaken on the self-service equipment or computers in the library, or when remotely logging in to their Library account.
 Library/campus cards are not transferable and must not be used by anyone other than the registered member.
-If you believe your card has been used fraudulently you must report it to the Library immediately who will advise you on our procedures and our Alleged Misuse of Card policy.
+If you believe your card has been used fraudulently you must report it to the Library immediately who will advise you on our procedures and our Alleged Misuse of Card process.

 3.7 Refusal to return Library material, including items borrowed from other libraries on the user’s behalf, may result in an invoice being raised for the replacement cost of the material, so that other users are not disadvantaged.
-Further details are available on the Library website.

 3.8 Individuals must return all items and pay any charges before the end of their course or, in the case of staff, before they leave the University or Institute or cease teaching courses franchised or validated by the University.
 External members must return all items and pay any charges by the expiry date on their campus card.